sciosci/cite-worthiness/README.md

 ```
 Please refer to allennlp documentation for the use of `train` command

+# Live demo for citation worthiness
+Please visit our live demo at [https://cite-worthiness.scienceofscience.org/](https://cite-worthiness.scienceofscience.org/#/), just input some sentences, the tool will predict the probabilities of needing a citation.

 # How to cite
 If you use the dataset and code on this repo, please cite our work: Modeling citation worthiness by using attention-based bidirectional long short-term memory networks and interpretable models.